-Ethics Related to the Collection of Information.
-Who Benefits?
+Ethics Related to the Collection of Information

 Greg Palmer